Reeker

 Reeker (released in the Philippines as Dead People 2) is a 2005 American supernatural slasher film written and directed by Dave Payne.
 The plot centers on a group of young adults who are stranded in a desert oasis where they fall prey to a horrific decaying creature.
+This film is Marcia Strassman’s final film appearance before her death in 2014.

 Plot

 A family is driving down a desert highway when they hit a deer.
 The dad gets out and comes back with half his face gone.
 The family is attacked by something.

 In a lavish apartment, Trip meets with a dealer, Radford, who provides him with pills for a rave in the desert.
 When Radford leaves the room, Trip steals all of the pills.
 He meets with his friends Cookie, Nelson, Jack (who is blind), and Gretchen.
 The group then stops at a diner where Trip, not believing Jack is really blind, jokingly tricks him into using the women's restroom.
 When he realizes his mistake, Trip admits to Nelson that he stole the drugs he currently has, and Nelson reminds him how insane this dealer is, explaining he's even killed someone before.
 Trip simply passes it off as a legend.
 The dealer then calls Trip on his cellphone and says he is aware he stole the drugs because he caught him on his computer webcam and says he wants the drugs back, and Trip agrees to meet with the dealer at Area 52, Kelton in 2 hours or he is dead.
 The group then leaves the diner.
 The group notices an overturned car on the highway, which they dismiss as an abandoned accident.

 Gretchen discovers that Trip is carrying drugs and stops the vehicle to kick him out.
 While parking at the side of the road, the group notices a short, but strong tremor.
 Gretchen agrees to take Trip back to the diner, which has been abandoned.
 The car runs out of gas and breaks down, so they decide to stay at the Halfway Motel next to the diner.
 Learning from the radio that the highway has been closed, Trip decides to walk down the road for help.
 Jack and Gretchen pitch camp outside.
 After a close call with the drug dealer Radford at another stop, Trip escapes and meets a man named Henry driving an RV, who is looking for his missing wife.
 He goes with Trip to the motel and sets up camp there.
 Trip doesn't tell his friends about his run-in with Radford, but warns them to be careful.